 Flavors can be added after the culture before the final pasteurization, if the flavors used lower the pH it could be advisable to add the flavors after as it can drop the pH lower.
 We always recommend working with our R&D team before starting a project to determine the best point at which to add flavors to any specific application.

 How can you help me deliver a fresh dairy taste rather than the cardboardy or flat tastes that typically come from plant-based ingredients?

 Adding flavors like milks, butters, and creams that have fresh dairy notes can help in this regard, even if they are the vegan or dairy-free version of the flavor.
 As mentioned earlier, masking notes such as cardboard and adding back mouthfeel and richness to products using a combination of flavors can deliver a fresh dairy taste that mimics a real dairy product.
 Masking can also help leave you with a blank slate to create you product on without adding any flavor profiles but instead just neutralizing any off-notes.

 Have more plant-based formulation questions?
-Our team of R&D and Applications experts are at the ready to see how our hundreds of flavors that can be used in thousands of combinations can make you the leader in your market, contact us today!
+Our team of R&D and Applications experts are at the ready to see how our hundreds of flavors that can be used in thousands of combinations can make you the leader in your market and to answer your most burning plant-based formulation questions, contact us today!